RightsandWrongsgit/ARMTEC/modules/linksmodals.md

 `composer require drupal/linkit`<br>
 `drush en linkit`

+## Entity Embed Links module

+[The Entity Embed Links module](../modules/entityref.md#entity-embed-links) may be an alternative for integration with Drupals Media Management.

 ## Field Group Link module

 So you can have the whole group you established set up to allow a link.